ntan15/scratch_wadge/README.md

-# Weight Adjusted Discontinuous Galerkin with Energy Stability (WADGES)
+# Weight Adjusted Discontinuous Galerkin with Entropy Stability (WADGES)

 ## Building and running
 This build assumes you have [GNU Make](https://www.gnu.org/software/make/).